Enterprise InfrastructureServer, storage, network, virtualization and data protection…

-Server virtualization is of the most valuable innovations in enterprise infrastructure of the last 20 years.
-Virtualization’s myriad advantages, from consolidation and cost reduction to mobility and flexibility, has made it the foundation of enterprise infrastructure architecture today.
+Server virtualization is one of the most valuable innovations in enterprise infrastructure of the last 20 years.
+Virtualization’s many advantages, from consolidation and cost reduction to mobility and flexibility have made it the foundation of IT infrastructure architecture today.

-It’s important to understand and plan for the changes virtualization requires in infrastructure, as well as the challenges it introduces, including:
+It’s important to understand and plan for the changes virtualization requires in IT infrastructure, and the challenges it introduces including:

 Power, cooling and space requirements are reduced and must be considered to realize the full cost savings of virtualization